An Ultimate Guide to Blockchain Digital Wallets

 Online web wallets are maintained on the cloud by third parties.
 They require internet connectivity to work.
 Since private keys of these wallets are accessible via the cloud, online web wallets are the least secure choice.
 But large institutions that have multiple co-signatories for a wallet prefer these types of wallets.
 Coinbase, Bitgo, and Coinkite top the online wallet list.

 As discussed, paper wallets store the private key and public address in QR form.
 This information can be printed out and sealed for greater safety.
-Paper wallet though safe is often prone to humidity and fire hazards.
+Paper wallets, though safe, are often prone to humidity and fire hazards.

 Hardware wallets resemble a tinier version of flash drives.
 They are safe and easy to use.
 These cold storage devices are great for transferring private keys and can withstand hazards, unlike paper wallets.
 Trezor and Ledger HW.1 are popular hardware wallets these days.